- Critical care

 In 2010, Elizabeth helped set up the INTERSTROKE research study – an international case control study investigating ‘The Importance of Conventional and emerging Risk factors for Stroke in Different regions of the World and in Different Ethnic Groups’.

-Network Coordinator for Scottish Stroke Research Network (South East of Scotland)
+Network Coordinator for NRS Stroke Research Network (South East of Scotland)

 Bridget began working in medical research at the University of Edinburgh in 1999.
 She enrolled in the University’s post graduate Epidemiology course and graduated in 2001.
 After graduating, she became part of the University of Edinburgh’s Centre for Clinical Brain Sciences (CCBS) as Trial Coordinator for the GALA trial: (General Anaesthetic v Local Anaesthetic for Carotid Endarterectomy) an international multi-centre randomised trial in 24 countries with 3,526 patients; a nine year trial published in 2008.